I’m a political animal.

 Again, I’m fine with Sally proposing that Jose agree to live a certain way.
 Jose, of course, can agree, or respond with his own proposal.
 For the best chance of getting what she wants, Sally should talk about herself and her partner, rather than political or social forces.

 The person who wrote me is clearly in pain, and obviously deserves to be loved and respected for exactly who they are.
-However, referring to their mother as transphobic doesn’t clarify things or bring them closer—it confuses things and keeps them apart.
+However, calling their mother “transphobic” doesn’t clarify things or bring them closer—it confuses things and keeps them apart.
 Insisting that mom change a lifelong habit as a precondition to rapprochement is a poor strategy—and is bound to fail.
 Seeing mom as an oppressor who needs to be educated—which is so different than the way mom sees herself—is not loving.

 Like everyone else, every trans person has the right to decide what’s important to them.
 But that right should come with an intelligent understanding of how one’s priorities affect someone else.
 If someone doesn’t share a trans person’s view that gender is the most important category in human life, that doesn’t make them transphobic.